Your FAFSA questions answered

 Q: Is there an income cutoff for federal student aid?

 A: There is no income cut-off to qualify for federal student aid.
-Many factors — such as the size of the family and the student’s year in school — are taken into account.
+Many factors — such as the size of your family and your student’s year in school — are taken into account.

-Q: When should my students complete their FAFSA?
+Q: When should my student complete their FAFSA?

-A: Your students should apply for FAFSA as soon as they decide to go to college!
+A: Your student should apply for FAFSA as soon as they decide to go to college!
 Funding is limited and not guaranteed, so the earlier they complete their FAFSA, the better.
 UND’s school code is 003005.
-The FAFSA takes about 30 minutes to complete and about seven business days for the information to get to UND after the student is admitted.
-Submitting FAFSA early gives your students a better chance to receive an award from programs with limited funds, such as federal work study or grants.
+The FAFSA takes about 30 minutes to complete and about seven business days for the information to get to UND after your student is admitted.
+Submitting FAFSA early gives your student a better chance to receive an award from programs with limited funds, such as federal work study or grants.

 Q: How is financial aid calculated?